borntofrappe/game-development/Games/Space Invaders/README.md

 ## Update 5 — round and victory

 Introduce the round state for a brief period of time, and always before the play state.

+## Update 6 — pause

+Allow to pause the game by pressing enter.

+TODO: fix horizontal position by animating the rows to the same `x` before starting the timer